-Notes: UNEP = United Nations Environment Program; IIGCC = Institutional Investors Group on Climate Change; CDP Source: Authors.
+Notes: UNEP = United Nations Environment Program; IIGCC = Institutional Investors Group on Climate Change; CDP = Carbon Disclosure Project.
+Source: Authors.

 The SBTi's financial sector project is focused on the target setting component in the broader portfolio transition process.
-The first climate mitigation step for many FIs is a high-level commitment to act through an international initiative such as the UN-convened Net-Zero Asset Owners Alliance, Principles for Responsible Banking, the Investor Agenda, or a commitment to Task Force on Climate-related Financial Disclosures (TCFD) reporting.
+The first climate mitigation step for many financial institutions is a high-level commitment to act through an international initiative such as the UN-convened Net-Zero Asset Owners

+Alliance, Principles for Responsible Banking, the Investor Agenda, or a commitment to Task Force on Climate-related Financial Disclosures (TCFD) reporting.
 To develop emissions metrics, the Partnership for Carbon Accounting Financials (PCAF) provides asset class methods and data resources for quantification of financed emissions.
 The Institutional Investors Group on Climate Change (IIGCC) Paris Aligned Investment Initiative builds from a high-level commitment to set out a range of actions investors should take to align their portfolios.
 Target setting with the SBTi is intended to provide specific, shorter-term components of the high-level commitments and build on the financed emissions and scenario analysis.
 After the targets are set and published, the SBTi seeks to harmonize with action and reporting-focused initiatives to facilitate implementation, accountability, and compilation of evidence.

-Outside of the areas described in Table 1.1 above, FIs are also mitigating their climate impact by measuring emissions intensity of their portfolios, distinguishing green versus grey financing, and divesting from fossil fuels.
-The emissions intensity approach calculates emissions per economic unit, often grams carbon dioxide (CO2) equivalent (gCO2e)/\$ assets under management, to quantify sector differences and track changes over time.
-Green versus grey metrics are exemplified by WRI's Green Targets tool, which illustrates the distribution of banks' sustainable finance commitments relative to their fossil fuel finance.4 University endowment and other FIs' commitments to divest from fossil fuels represent another type of action.
-The SBTi financial sector project complements and augments these approaches with its focus on target setting.
+Outside of the areas described in Table 1.1 above, financial institutions are also mitigating their climate impact by measuring emissions intensity of their portfolios, distinguishing green versus grey financing, and divesting from fossil fuels.
+The emissions intensity approach calculates emissions per economic unit, often grams CO2 equivalent(gCO2e)/\$ assets under management, to quantify sector differences and track changes over time.
+Green versus grey metrics are exemplified by WRI's Green Targets tool, which illustrates the distribution of banks' sustainable finance commitments relative to their fossil fuel finance.8 University endowment and other financial institutions' commitments to divest from fossil fuels represent another type of action.
+The SBTi finance sector project complements and augments these approaches with its focus on target setting.

-1.5.1 Framework development process
+1.5.1 Framework Development Process

-Science-based target setting resources for FIs has been developed through a two-year inclusive multistakeholder process, including consultation with an Expert Advisory Group (EAG) representing FIs, consultants, nongovernmental organizations (NGOs), and academic institutions; FIs participating in method road testing; and a broad, inclusive Stakeholder Advisory Group (SAG), which provides input at key milestones in the framework development process.
+Science-based target setting resource for financial institutions has been developed through a two-year inclusive multi-stakeholder process, including consultation with an Expert Advisory Group (EAG) representing financial institutions, consultants, nongovernmental organizations (NGOs), and academic institutions; financial institutions participating in method road testing; and a broad, inclusive Stakeholder Advisory Group (SAG), which provides input at key milestones in the framework development process.